Satisfactory-Clips-Archive/Media-Search-Archive/app/native-clip-needed.md

 ## 2018-03-09
+- [ ] yt-Zo2ybvs7keI,17.747482,24.76 - Q&A: How you doin?
+- [ ] yt-Zo2ybvs7keI,24.76,59.88 - Q&A: Would you be interested in offering placement positions?
+- [ ] yt-Zo2ybvs7keI,59.88,100.72 - Q&A: What's the biggest challenge you face in average day to day activities?
+- [ ] yt-Zo2ybvs7keI,105.96,113.84 - Q&A: Can we get Sanctum Simulator instead?
+- [ ] yt-Zo2ybvs7keI,113.84,147.96 - Q&A: Is Sweden a nice place to work?
+- [ ] yt-Zo2ybvs7keI,147.96,185.52 - Q&A: Did the Sanctum devs miss their meds and create Goat Simulator in the process?
+- [ ] yt-Zo2ybvs7keI,185.52,229.64 - Q&A: Are you moving towards a publisher-only role, or do you still have a dev team working on games?
+- [ ] yt-Zo2ybvs7keI,229.64,236.92 - Q&A: Any plans to bring the mobile-exclusive Goat Simulator levels to PC?
+- [ ] yt-Zo2ybvs7keI,236.92,243.48 - Q&A: Any plans for future Goat Simulator DLC or sequel, or another simulator game?
+- [ ] yt-Zo2ybvs7keI,243.48,263.04 - Q&A: Will you consider working on a brand new fabulous -something- simulator in the future?
+- [ ] yt-Zo2ybvs7keI,263.04,271.64 - Q&A: When will we see Goat Simulator VR?
+- [ ] yt-Zo2ybvs7keI,271.64,284.4 - Q&A: Are we going to get another absolute gem like A Story About my Uncle?
+- [ ] yt-Zo2ybvs7keI,285.76,300.32 - Q&A: What programming language do you prefer a developer to have when applying for a job?
 - [ ] yt-Zo2ybvs7keI,300.32,310.36 - Q&A: Who is the better colleague, Nathalie or Hannah?
+- [ ] yt-Zo2ybvs7keI,310.36,318.76 - Q&A: Wassup?
+- [ ] yt-Zo2ybvs7keI,318.76,325.2 - Q&A: How do you feel about your studio?
 - [ ] yt-Zo2ybvs7keI,344.96,382.8 - Q&A: Are the first two letters of your next game's title really "Sa" ?
+- [ ] yt-Zo2ybvs7keI,382.8,412.64 - Q&A: How did Skye Autumn get her scars?
 - [ ] yt-Zo2ybvs7keI,428.16,439.88 - Q&A: What is your favourite character from Sanctum?
+- [ ] yt-Zo2ybvs7keI,439.88,447.16 - Q&A: Is it true that you've built a golden statue of a goat in Japan?
+- [ ] yt-Zo2ybvs7keI,447.16,492.44 - Q&A: Is there someone at your office who is like a super under-appreciated kitchen hero?
 - [ ] yt-Zo2ybvs7keI,492.44,502.32 - Q&A: Coffee or tea?

 ## 2018-06-22